realm/summer-of-swift/README.md

 ### Sounds great!
 How do I enter?

-1. Send a pull request to this repo.
+Send a pull request to this repo.
 Your PR must add a file with your project name to the `projects/` folder, following the template in `projects/TEMPLATE.md` + adding an entry to the “[Big Board](#the-big-board)” section below.

-2. (Optional) Register for the [mailing-list](https://groups.google.com/forum/#!forum/summer-of-swift) so you can share & receive project updates from others, hear about any upcoming Summer hacknights or prizes, or ask for help.
+We do want to share a few aggregate updates about other Summer projects, as well as any announcements about prizes, local groups or hacknights by email (using the address in your initial git commit).
+You can let us know in the PR if you’d rather not receive any updates.

 ### I don’t have a project / can I join a project?